Project Budget Management 101: Manage Your Finances Successfully

 2. Sage Intacct – A Complex Financial Management Tool

-Sage Intacct is a financial management software from Sage Group, the leading provider of ERP solutions.
-It is designed to support a wide range of industries and businesses, including construction, retail, healthcare, and professional services.
+Sage Intacct is a financial management software from Sage Group, the leading provider of ERP for professional services and other industries.
+This includes construction, retail, healthcare, and more.

 Key features include: